ositaka/soul-healing-decapcms/data/page/home.md

           our groups to ensure that each individual receives the attention and support they need.
 Has a minimum of 4 persons.
         image: /images/roos_a_healing_circle._participants_are_lying_on_their_backs_on_ba249ef7-8a34-4804-b6ca-c2900ebbbfee.png
+  - type: text_image
+    section_type: text_image
+    main_menu:
+      show: true
+      name: Tiago
+    title: About
+    text: >-
+      **About Tiago Araújo**

+      Tiago Araújo is an intuitive facilitator of trance healing with experience in the healing.
+He have studied with renowned teachers and healers from around the world and have developed a unique approach to trance healing that combines traditional wisdom with contemporary techniques.

+      At Soul Healing, his philosophy is that true healing comes from within.
+Thes facilitator works with individuals to help them unlock their inner wisdom, connect with their soul, and cultivate a deep sense of inner peace and joy.

+      His approach is rooted in love, compassion, and acceptance.
+He believe that everyone has the power to heal themselves and that he is simply here to facilitate and support you on your journey.
+    image: /images/portrait-of-tiago.jpeg
   - type: text_only
     section_type: text_only
     main_menu: